2017 Odds To Win College Football Championship From William Hill.

 The most recent “You Can Bet On That” podcast (July 3) talks a lot about craps odds and strategy.
 You can stream or download for iTunes for free.
 Links are below.

 Most gaming on the Vegas Strip is worse than those offered in downtown Vegas but that’s not entirely true when it comes to dice.
 Craps on the Vegas strip is almost the same at every casino but there are a few locations that stand out being better than the rest.
 Here’s the breakdown.

-I’ve never been in Casino Royale and wouldn’t go just to play craps.
 3-4-5 Craps is the norm on the strip and that’s fine.
-Regardless of the odds craps is still has some of the lowest house edges in the casino.
+Regardless of the odds craps still has some of the lowest house edges in the casino.
 The difference between 3-4-5 and 100x odds is fairly small and not enough to make me go somewhere I don’t want.
 That said, if Cosmopolitan or somewhere nice had a 100x odds game they would likely find me at the table.

 Note: If you know different odds at any of the casinos please leave a comment.
-The craps survey on Wizard of Odds is about 9 months old.
+This craps survey was updated 3/2018.